mzabrisk/PyBer_Analysis/README.md

 In short, further analysis is needed in order to make any major conclusions from the data.
 Conclusions, as well as recommended further analysis are as follows:

 1. The number of drivers in Urban areas exceeds the ride demand.
 This leads to a low value for average fare/driver.
-A couple of potential solutions:
+My recommendation:
     - A market analysis needs to be conducted to determine if there is potential for more demand.
 If there is, more money needs to be spent on advertising in Urban areas to increase the number of riders to match the ride supply (drivers).
 If the market seems to be completely tapped, it may be time to reduce the number of drivers in the Urban areas, thus increasing the average fare/driver, and keeping the drivers happier.

 2. On the surface it appears that there might be more potential in the Rural market since the total fares is significantly less than either Urban or Suburban.
+My recommendation:
     - A market analysis needs to be conducted to determine whether there is potential for greater demand in the rural areas.
 If there is, it also needs to be determined whether or not there is potential for more supply (either more drivers, or more rides given by each current driver).
 If there is potential for both, efforts should be made to increase both.

 3. An analysis should be conducted taking into account the population of the various cities and city types.
 It's completely possible that the difference in rides given is purely a factor of population, and not related lower utilization rates.